routablehq/trcli/README.md

   Parse report files and upload results to TestRail

 Options:
   -f, --file                Filenames with paths.
 Multiple files can be separated by comma.
 Globbing with * is allowed.
   --close-run               Close the newly created run --title                   Title of Test Run to be created in TestRail.
   --case-matcher            Mechanism to match cases between the report and
                             TestRail.
   --suite-id                Suite ID to submit results to.  [x>=1] --suite-name              Suite name to submit results to.
   --run-id                  Run ID for the results they are reporting (otherwise the
                             tool will attempt to create a new run).  [x>=1] --plan-id                 Plan ID with which the Test Run will be associated.
                             [x>=1]
   --config-ids              Comma-separated configuration IDs to use along with Test
                             Plans (i.e.: 34,52).
   --milestone-id            Milestone ID to which the Test Run should be associated
                             to.  [x>=1]
   --section-id              Section ID to create new sections with test cases under
                             (optional).  [x>=1]
   --run-description         Summary text to be added to the test run.
   --case-fields             List of case fields and values for new test cases
                             creation.
 Usage: --case-fields type_id:1 --case-fields
                             priority_id:3
   --result-fields           List of result fields and values for test results
                             creation.
 Usage: --result-fields custom_field_a:value1
                             --result-fields custom_field_b:3
   --allow-ms                Allows using milliseconds for elapsed times.
   --special-parser          Optional special parser option for specialized JUnit
                             reports.
+  --result-status-mapping   Set status mapping like '<tag_name>:<status_id>'.
+                            Statuses in your xml must be parsable by the junit parser.
+Usage: --result-status-mapping skipped:6
+                            --result-status-mapping custom1:7
   --help                    Show this message and exit.
 ```

 ### JUnit XML report example